taataa/tapspace/docs/api/index.md

 translations in xyz-space.
 The Transform also has a reference to its basis element which allows us to represent the transform in other bases when needed.
+The Transform is a compact and specialized variant of a homogeneous (aka augmented) 4x4 transform matrix for 3D space.

 **Parameters:**
 - *basis*